 (b) must be used in accordance with the manufacturer’s instructions and in accordance with the procedures set out in a training programme approved by the CEO.

-[Regulation 20 inserted in Gazette 28 July 2000 pp.4004-5.]
+[Regulation 20 inserted in Gazette 28 Jul 2000 p.
+4004-5.]

 21. All restraint devices